lisausa/ruby-style-guide/README.md

     end
     ```

-* Never use `if x: ...` - it is removed in Ruby 1.9.
-Use
-  the ternary operator instead.
+* Never use `if x: ...` &mdash; it is removed in Ruby 1.9.
+Use the ternary operator instead.

     ```Ruby
     # bad